 Sub-Fund Investment Objective Investment Restrictions Markets with a focus on companies whose business will benefit from or is currently related to the Metaverse (as defined in the right hand column) ("Metaverse Business"). the convergence of the physical world and digital worlds including all virtual worlds, augmented reality, and the internet.
 Companies whose business will benefit from or is currently related to the Metaverse Business will or currently have exposure and/or connections, among others, to web technologies, web infrastructure, spatial computing, blockchain enabled systems, decentralised finance, digital world providers, social networks, gaming, and virtual environments.
 In assessing whether a company is benefiting from or is currently related to the Metaverse Business, the Investment Manager consider multiple criteria, including, the company's historical and future revenue and cash flow, research and development investments as well as business plan or product pipeline.
 The following is a non-exhaustive list of categories of companies benefiting from or is currently related in the Metaverse Business in which the Sub-Fund will primarily invest: (i) Web 3.0 Infrastructure: Companies that offer key back-end infrastructure, products or services needed for Metaverse operations.
-This includes companies that produce and/or provide technology hardware, semiconductors, cybersecurity solutions and/or cloud computing services. (ii) Application Ecosystem: Companies developing, supporting and/or providing specialized middle-end software and/or applications that function as the engines critical in enabling a vibrant connective and/or interactive environment in the Metaverse.
-Examples include spatial computing, blockchain enabled systems, 3D rendering providers, decentralised finance and digital twinning. (iii) Virtualized Experiences: Companies that are Metaverse platforms that operate digital worlds (such as virtual environments, social network and gaming) and companies that actively utilize the Metaverse for immersive advertising or offering digital goods (such as digital art).
-Sub-Fund assets may be invested in Emerging Markets Max.
-20% of Sub-Fund assets may be invested into the China A-Shares and/or China B-Shares marke
+This includes companies that produce and/or provide technology hardware, semiconductors, cybersecurity solutions and/or cloud computing services. (ii) Application Ecosystem: Companies developing, supporting and/or providing specialized middle-end software and/or applications that function as the engines critical in enabling a vibrant connective and/or interactive environment in the Metaverse platforms that operate digital worlds (such as virtual environments, social network and gaming) and companies that actively utilize the Metaverse platforms that operate digital art).
+Sub-Fund assets may be invested in Emerging Markets Hong Kong Restriction applies